-- Advise the Airport Manager - Request all witnesses to remain until police arrive and take statements. - Restrict entry to the area until the police arrive. - Do not touch anything within the scene.
+- Advise the Airport Manager - Recommend all witnesses leave the airport as soon as practical, advise police and support services may be in contact with them.
+Advise them to seek support, they can call victim support and the airport anytime. - Restrict entry to the area until the police arrive. - Do not touch anything within the scene.